lindbrook/cholera/docs/unstacking.bars.md

 [5] To reduce computation, I only consider road segments with at least one endpoint within approximately 27 meters of the bar (i.e., a distance of 0.5 on the map's scale).

 [6] This is further exacerbated by the fact that the width of roads is not always taken into consideration.
 This creates instances where cases on one side of the street appear to be closer to the road than those on the other.
 One particular case of note is Portland Mews.
 On the map, Portland Mews is a large yard or square.
 But in Dodson and Tobler's data, it is simply a set of line segments, which possibly corresponds to a roadway through the location.
 As a result, the three cases there appear to belong to a single cluster instead of two separate ones.
-I manually chose a more distant road segment on Portland Mews that better reflects the orientation of bars on Snow's map.
+I manually chose the more distant road segment on Portland Mews that better reflects the orientation of bars on Snow's map.

 [7] Specifically, I use stats::hclust(), which by default employs a "complete" method of agglomerative hierarchical clustering.